 5 Important Issues You Must Understand About Electricity Shopping

-Unfortunately, recovery isn’t as simple if you sign up for a bad electricity plan because you found what you thought was a good rate.
+Unfortunately, recovery isn’t as simple if you sign up for a lousy electricity plan because you found what you thought was a good rate.
 This means you could be stuck with that energy company and its bad rate for a long time – and for a lot of money, unless you’re willing to cancel early and pay a hefty early termination fee.

 #1 The type of plan: fixed-rate v. variable-rate

-Case in point: that super-low rate you see might simply be an “introductory rate” for only the first bill on a variable-rate plan.
+Case in point: that super-low rate you see might be an “introductory rate” for only the first bill on a variable-rate plan.
 That means the rate and your balance could spike on the next bill.
 You could then see fluctuations on every subsequent bill.

-Luckily, most variable-rate plans don’t have long-term contracts or early termination fees, so you can switch to a new plan or new company without a fee.
+Luckily, most variable-rate plans don’t have long-term contracts or early termination fees, so that you can switch to a new plan or new company without a fee.
 You can save stress and money by understanding the difference between a fixed-rate and variable-rate plan.
 The former locks in your rate for a specific period of time, while the latter can vary as often as each bill.

 In other words, if your rate and bill jump between the first and second bills on that variable-rate plan, there’s a good chance you’ll get frustrated with the power company.